Who is cricket's best Test opener?

 And that adds up when you look at his record by venue country.
 He averages over 40 in India and Sri Lanka, and a mammoth 165 in Pakistan.
 Though the wickets in Pakistan helped, you still have to score the runs.
 He also averaged over 40 in England, top-scoring in the Ashes.
 He didn’t get going in the most recent series against New Zealand, but that is the only country where he does not average 40 or more.

 Even though Pakistan dished out some of the best batting wickets on that tour, Khawaja was still the standout - averaging more than three times the rest of the top six batters.
 And this was his first overseas tour since he was promoted full time.
 A match factor ratio of 1.51 in India is also massive.
-He scored 81 at Delhi in a losing cause, 60 at Indore on a wicket where scoring runs was probably the toughest, and 180 in the final Test at Ahmedabad on a run-fest.
+He scored 81 at Delhi in a losing cause, 60 at Indore on a wicket where scoring runs was probably the toughest, and 180 in the final Test at Ahmedabad in a run-fest.

 Khawaja has two interesting challenges coming up, touring Sri Lanka, and then playing a well rounded India attack at home.
 While he has played a lot of cricket, and made way more runs than expected, we’ll have a better idea after these tours.